 By default Leaky Paywall uses the CSS selector "article .entry-content" to determine where your content lives on the screen.
 If your theme uses a different CSS selector, enter it here.
 You can enter a different selector for posts and pages in case your theme uses different selectors for each type of content.

-In the example below, the correct value to use for the post container selector is ".td-post-content".
+- When you find the post container name you need to add a "." in front of the container name.
+In the example below, the correct value to use for the post container selector is ".td-post-content"

 3. Make sure your theme is using the body_class() function

 WordPress themes should use the body_class() function to add default WordPress classes to the <body> tag of your site.
 This is standard on almost every WordPress theme and is required for Leaky Paywall to work.
 It will look like this in your theme:

 4. If it's still not working with WP Engine, disable the cookie from caching on live site

 Ask WP Engine support to “disable this cookie from caching on live site”:

 For single site: issuem_lp For multisite: issuem_lp_<site id>

 You may also need to whitelist certain URLs, for instance, if you’re using the IssueM plugin, you could white list this URL: